Vyral/natasha-greenhalgh-recruiting/_posts/2019-10-07-how-are-ibuyers-impacting-our-metro-phoenix-market.md

 {% include youtube.html %}

-<center>In our Phoenix area market, iBuyers have become increasingly prevalent.
-Today, let&rsquo;s discuss how agents should respond to this growing trend.</center>
+<center><em>In our Phoenix area market, iBuyers have become increasingly prevalent.
+Today, let&rsquo;s discuss how agents should respond to this growing trend.</em></center>

 &nbsp;